I tried APM investigation and creating recommended monitors from CloudFormation on the official Datadog MCP server

 3-2

-There was a JSON parsing error during the first curl execution, but it checked the response and proceeded with test monitor creation and deletion.
+Although a JSON parsing error occurred during the first curl execution, it performed response checking, test monitor creation, and deletion.

 Please tell me the current status of the created monitors in detail